hashgraph/hedera-wallet-connect/README.md

 ### Important Notes

 1. **Transaction Must Be Frozen**: Before signing, ensure your transaction is frozen.
-The wallet will automatically freeze transactions if not already frozen.

 2. **Signature Order**: Signatures can be added in any order.
 Hedera validates that all required signatures are present when the transaction is executed.